Working with Personal Data

 While it is technically permitted to anonymize the data after a participants withdraws consent, this might not be appropriate in the spirit of withdrawing consent for processing.
 Therefore, this is only advised if full removal endangers or compromises the research.

 If personal data is processed based on public or legitimate interest, then withdrawing consent has no consequences for this.
-Participants are informed that if they wish identifiable research data to be deleted, a request for deletion must be submitted.
+Participants are informed that if they wish identifiable research data to be deleted, they can object to the further processing of their personal data.

 When a participants objects

 Participants have the right to object when the processing of their data is based on legitimate or public interest.
 The GDPR states that participants have to show that their particular situation justifies a stop in processing, and that the request may be refused if the processing is considered necessary for public interest reasons.
-However, at our faculty any objection of processing of personal data is accepted and interpreted as a valid objection.
-This means that once a participants objects to further processing, you will have to remove their personal data, or anonymize it.
+If full removal endangers or compromises the research, you may anonymize the data.
 Only when achieving the specific purposes of your project is threatened to become impossible or seriously hindered you can continue using personal data (when in doubt, contact the privacy officer).